+- · consideration of any transport and safety authority's works program and forward planning

+- · a driver fatigue management plan

-- consideration of any transport authority's works program and forward planning - proposed construction plans of all required transport infrastructure works in accordance with relevant and accepted authority standards and practices - the responsible parties for any works - estimates of costs - details on the timing of the works - a summary of relevant approvals and legislative requirements needed to implement mitigation strategies and transport infrastructure works required by the project.
+- proposed construction plans of all required transport infrastructure works in accordance with relevant and accepted authority standards and practices

+- the responsible parties for any works

+- estimates of costs

+- details on the timing of the works

+- a summary of relevant approvals and legislative requirements needed to implement mitigation strategies and transport infrastructure works required by the project.

-Also consider public transport requirements and links to, or development of pedestrian and cycle networks.
+Also consider public transport requirements including possible bussing strategies to manage peak hour travel from major accommodation centres and links to, or development of pedestrian and cycle networks.